JKRhb/sdf-wot-converter-py/README.md

 This repository provides a Python-based converter from [SDF](https://datatracker.ietf.org/doc/html/draft-ietf-asdf-sdf-05) to [WoT TD](https://www.w3.org/TR/wot-thing-description/) including Thing Models.

 The converter is both usable as a library and a command line tool.
 It is based on my [Rust implementation](https://github.com/JKRhb/sdf-wot-converter) but is (when it comes to the conversion from SDF to Thing Models) already more mature as development in Python turned out to be much faster.
 The final version of this converter, however, will be reimplemented in Rust once it is finished to also support more constrained environments.

+The CI pipeline is set up to automatically convert all (valid) models from the [oneDM playground](https://github.com/one-data-model/playground) to WoT Thing Models and upload to the results to [this repository](https://github.com/JKRhb/onedm-playground-wot-tm).

 ## Installation